-Environmental toxicants causing ovarian disease across generationsMay 4th, 2012 in Cancer /
+Environmental toxicants causing ovarian disease across generationsMay 4, 2012 in Medicine & Health / Cancer

 Washington State University researchers have found that ovarian disease can result from exposures to a wide range of environmental chemicals and be inherited by future generations.